godzillalla/Dance-Synthesis-Project/README.md

 We use contemporary data from paper

-> Aristidou A , Zeng Q , Stavrakis E , et al. Emotion control of unstructured dance movements.
-ACM SIGGRAPH.
+> Andreas Aristidou, Qiong Zeng, Efstathios Stavrakis, KangKang Yin, Daniel Cohen-Or, Yiorgos Chrysanthou, and Baoquan Chen.
 2017.
+Emotion control of unstructured dance movements.
+In Proceedings of the ACM SIGGRAPH / Eurographics Symposium on Computer Animation (SCA '17).

 ## For data preparation